How to Write a Business Plan: Organization Structure

 Management Summary

 John Smith, Sr., MBA., is the founder and CEO of ABC Restaurant.
 He has started and managed numerous successful small restaurants over the last ten years.
-Restaurants started, and managed, including a breakfast cafe, food truck, and 24-hour diner.
-For each business, he was responsible for all aspects of the organization, from marketing to strategic planning.
+Restaurants, including a breakfast cafe, food truck, and 24-hour diner, started and managed.
+He was responsible for all aspects of the organization for each business, from marketing to strategic planning.

 Job Responsibilities